gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 # Remove the documentation.
 rm -rf /clang1-tools/share/{info,man,doc}/*

-# Strip off debugging symbols from binaries using "llvm-strip".
+# Strip off debugging symbols from binaries using `llvm-strip`.
 # A large number of files will be reported "The file was not recognized as a valid object file".
 # These warnings can be safely ignored.
 These warnings indicate that those files are scripts instead of binaries.
 find /clang1-tools/lib/ -maxdepth 1 -type f -exec strip --strip-debug {} \;